google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

-<strong>Note:</strong> The <a href="https://developer.mozilla.org/en-US/docs/Web/API/URL">URL object's</a> <a href="https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL">createObjectURL() method</a> is used to generate a data URL representing the Blob.
+Note: The <a href="https://developer.mozilla.org/en-US/docs/Web/API/URL">URL object's</a> <a href="https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL">createObjectURL() method</a> is used to generate a data URL representing the Blob.
 This is important to note.
 You cannot set an image's source directly to a Blob.
 The Blob must be converted into a data URL.